 - Stretch the pizza crust into a large (approx. 14-inch) round and place on greased cookie sheet or a pizza stone.
 If creating one meatless version and one chicken version, split the dough in half and stretch each into smaller rounds, approximately 8 inches or so, and place each on an olive-oil-greased cookie sheet.

 - Top the crust(s) with tablespoon-sized mounts of ricotta, as evenly spaced as possible (but it doesn't have to be perfect!)
 Scatter with spinach and remaining garlic cloves.
-Top with cooked chicken chunks if using (you may only want to use half of the chicken if you're making two smaller pizzas).
+Top with cooked chicken chunks (instructions in recipe notes) if using (you may only want to use half of the chicken if you're making two smaller pizzas).
 Scatter mozzarella cheese over the top(s).

 - Bake at 450 degrees Fahrenheit until the crust is crisp and golden and the cheese is melted and bubbling, 9-10 minutes.
 Remove from oven and allow to cool for a couple of minutes before slicing into wedges with a pizza cutter and serving.